As COTA prepares for the US Grand Prix, neighbors hope traffic and cell service improves

 Jacobson Road isn't on the list for improvements.

-"Since they haven't repaired the roads at all, I wonder, how much worse can they get?" asked Cunningham.
+"Since they haven't repaired the roads at all, I wonder, how much worse can they get?"
+Cunningham asked.
 "Also, for them, I wouldn't feel safe riding in a bus on the roads the way they are right now."

 Cunningham hopes they keep neighbors in mind.